Staff

 Email: [email protected]

-Steven Denney, PhD | Managing Editor
+Adam Cathcart, PhD | Founding Editor

 Email: [email protected]

-Christopher Green, PhD | Senior Editor
+Christopher Green, PhD | Editor-at-large

-Christopher Green, PhD, is a lecturer in Korean Studies at Leiden University in the Netherlands.
+Christopher Green, PhD, is an assistant professor in Korean Studies at Leiden University in the Netherlands.
 He is the former Manager of International Affairs for Daily NK in Seoul and Korean Penisula program director at International Crisis Group.
 His research interests span the socio-political economy, ideology and mediascape of the two Koreas, and the multi-faceted impact of inter-Korean division.
 His writings have been featured in The Guardian, Al Jazeera, World Politics Review, Asia Times, Asia Sentinel, and NKnews.
 He has been interviewed by NPR, the BBC, Sky News, Reuters, CNN, and a great many others.

 Email: [email protected]